 Dr. Craig Kuglen has been active in arts organizations for more than 40 years.
 After "mostly retiring" from medicine, he moved to Austin and has worked with Chorus Austin, The Austin Chamber Music Center, Austin Lyric Opera, Ballet Austin, and The Austin Symphony in various board positions.
 An honors graduate of Colgate University, he obtained an MD degree from the University of Alabama and moved to Texas for internship and residency in Galveston at UTMB.
 Craig founded an ophthalmology clinic in the Rio Grande Valley, which expanded to include major subspecialties and operated two surgery centers.
 He and his wife Peggy, have four children and seven grandchildren.

-Nora is a consultant, serving clients in the areas of management efficiencies, project implementation and fundraising for nonprofits and political candidates.
+Nora is the Executive Director of HousingWorks, an affordable housing advocacy organization.
+Previously, as a consultant, she served clients in the areas of management efficiencies, project implementation and fundraising for nonprofits and political candidates.
 She spent the first 12 years of her career in state government management, including serving as the first executive director of the Texas Lottery Commission.
 As a community volunteer, Linares-Moeller currently serves on the board of directors of the Sally M. Kingsbury Knock Out Sarcoma Foundation Inc., as president of the board of the LBJ Museum of San Marcos, treasurer of the board of the Friends of the Family Justice Center (Hays County), and secretary of the La Tina Foundation.
 She was appointed as a national board member of the La Union del Pueblo Entero (LUPE) organization (founded by Cesar Chavez) in 2006.
 A graduate of Southwest Texas State University (SWTSU), now Texas State University, she is also a 1989 graduate of Leadership Texas and a 1990 graduate of Leadership America.
 Linares-Moeller currently resides in Wimberley, Texas, with her husband Michael Moeller.

 Dr. Marcella Madera came to Austin from Johns Hopkins University School of Medicine where she was a faculty Instructor of Neurosurgery and an AOSpine fellow.
 She completed her residency in neurosurgery at the University of Cincinnati and Mayfield Clinic.
 Marcella performs both spinal and cranial surgery to treat a variety of conditions for central Texas residents.